-Here in Chile, it’s been eight months since COVID-19 first rocked our world.
-It’s been a year unlike no other, one that has impacted the tourism industry, among others, and presented unprecedented challenges and new social norms.
+Here in Chile, it’s been more than two years since COVID-19 first rocked our world.
+It’s been a time like no other, one that has impacted the tourism industry, among others, and presented unprecedented challenges and new social norms.

 In these uncertain times, it is important to keep you informed, safe and prepared with up-to-date information about visiting Chile in the age of COVID-19.
 Here's what you need to know:

 Chilean borders finally reopened!
 After September 1st, you will have to present the vaccination certificate issued in your country when boarding to Chile.
 The vaccination certificate -together with your identity document- will be valid as a Mobility Pass, so you can enter hotels, restaurants or take flights within Chile.
 Border control processes have been improved to become more expeditious, so it will no longer be necessary to fill out the C19 Declaration.
 Those who do not have their vaccinations must present a negative result in a PCR test dated less than 48 hours from departure, to enter Chile.